cybercongress/cyb-ts/docs/scripting.md

 _`personal_processor` is entrypoint for each-single particle(see. furter)_

-Second convention that each storypoint should return **output** object that with one required property named action and some optional props depending on action for ex. `#{action: 'pass'}`. cyber-scripting has helpers to construct responses
+Second convention that each entrypoint should return **output** object - with one required property named _action_ and some optional props depending on action for ex. `#{action: 'pass'}`.

+Cyber-scripting has helpers to construct responses:

 ```
 pass() // pass untouched = #{action: 'pass'}